 How to Use Ansible Loops - With Examples

-In this blog post, we'll talk about 'Ansible loops'.
+In this blog post, we will cover how to use 'Ansible loops'.
 We'll start with what 'loops' are by using a simple everyday example, so everyone can understand.
 Then, we'll explain why we use loops in Ansible and how they can help us.
 We'll look at the most basic type of loop, and then see a few different kinds.
 We'll show how these loops are used in real situations.
 And finally, we'll share some common mistakes to avoid when using loops in Ansible.
+Let's get started.

 Why We Use Loops in Ansible?